Lecture Notes in Cosmology

 Recall that the scalar-perturbed metric that we are using is given in Eq.~\eqref{confnewtmetric}:

 Inside a potential well, $\Psi$ is negative.
-In order to be convinced of this one has just to think about the Newtonian limit and realise that $2\Psi$ is the Newtonian gravitational potential, hence negative.
+In order to be convinced of this, one has just to think about the Newtonian limit and realize that $2\Psi$ is the Newtonian gravitational potential; hence, it is negative.
 So, since $\Theta + \Psi$ stays constant, we have that:

-where on the left hand side we have chosen the quantities at recombination whereas on the right hand side we have chosen the present time.
-Note that $\mathbf x_0$, is where our laboratory (the CMB experiment) is, i.e. Earth, and as such is fixed.
-Therefore, since we can only detect photons on our past light-cone, and those from CMB comes from a fixed comoving distance $r_* = \eta_0 - \eta_*$, we have that:
+On the left-hand side, we have evaluated the quantities at recombination, whereas on the right-hand side, we have chosen the present time.
+Note that $\mathbf x_0$ is where our laboratory (the CMB experiment) is located, and as such, it is fixed.
+Therefore, since we can only detect photons on our past light-cone, and those from the CMB come from a fixed comoving distance $r_* = \eta_0 - \eta_*$, we have that:

-Note that $\hat{p}$ is the photon direction and so it is opposite to the direction of the line of sight $\hat n = -\hat p$.
-So, the only independent variables are 2, the components of $\hat{p}$.
-They become just a single one, $\mu$, because of the way in which we factorise the azimuthal dependence (and assuming axial symmetry).
+Note that $\hat{p}$ is the photon direction, and so it is opposite to the direction of the line of sight $\hat n = -\hat p$.
+Therefore, the only independent variables are 2: the components of $\hat{p}$.
+As we discussed in Chapter \ref{Chap:PertubedBoltzmannEquations}, they become just a single one ($\mu$).

-The potential $\Psi(\eta_0,\mathbf x_0)$ is usually neglected, or incorporated in the potential at recombination, since it is not detectable.
-As it is well known, classically only potential differences are physically meaningful.
-The above equation then tells us that:
+The potential $\Psi(\eta_0,\mathbf x_0)$ is usually neglected or incorporated into the potential at recombination since it is not detectable.\footnote{Only potential differences are detectable, as we know from classical Physics.
+In General Relativity this is true only in the linear approximation with which we are working here.} The above equation then tells us that:

-i.e. the observed temperature fluctuation (on the right hand side) accounts for the energy loss due to climbing out the potential well or falling down a potential hill.
+i.e., the observed temperature fluctuation (on the right hand side) accounts for the energy loss due to climbing out of the potential well or falling down a potential hill.
 This is the so-called \textbf{Sachs-Wolfe effect} \cite{Sachs:1967er}.
 Writing the above equation in Fourier modes, we have:

-We can set now $\mathbf x_0 = 0$, without losing of generality, and manifest the dependences as $k$ and $\mu$, the former since we normalise to the scalar primordial mode $\alpha(\mathbf k)$, cf. Eq.~\eqref{scalarprimormodenorm}, and the latter since we are considering axisymmetric scalar perturbations.
-Hence we have for the Fourier modes:
+We can set now $\mathbf x_0 = 0$, without loss of generality, and change the functional dependencies to the modulus $k$ and $\mu$, normalizing to the scalar primordial mode $\alpha(\mathbf k)$, cf. Eq.~\eqref{scalarprimormodenorm}.
+Hence, we have for the Fourier modes:

 Using the partial wave expansion, we get:

 and using the relation:

 which can be obtained by inverting the expansion of Eq.~\eqref{Partialwaveexpansionplanewave}, we can write: